 "What is the Saenredam Project?

-painting or photography, but the intervention in the landscape, which is
+such as painting or photography, but the intervention in the landscape,

-handled in a specific way with the tension between culture and nature.
+which is handled in a specific way with the tension between culture

-in a cultural straitjacket pressed and get a different, alienated
+water) are maintained in a cultural straitjacket pressed and get

 The artwork continues to show a different picture, in the course of a day by light, sun or wind and the rhythm of the seasons: bald or with a luxuriant foliage, snow or ice.
 Every three years shrink by pollarding and then grows again sharply.
 Very striking are the steadily thickening strains after a whitewashing which occurs eight times a century.
 The Saenredam Island, is a rectangular bun willow as a vaulted roof with white columns.
 That straitjacket (the clean shores, the square grid trees, the whitewashing) has a relationship with the Dutch white church interiors from the 17th century, such as those painted by Pieter Janszoon Saenredam."